Credit Score Ranges

 Understanding Your Credit Score

 Although a credit score is just three digits long, it may have a major influence on your financial situation.
-Your credit score ranges (most individuals have several) might influence your ability to qualify for a loan or obtain a credit card by indicating to potential lenders how likely you are to repay your loans.
+Your credit score ranges (most individuals have several) might influence your ability to qualify for a loan, obtain a credit card, or how high your credit limits and interest rates will be.
+Credit scores do this by indicating to potential lenders how likely you are to repay your loans.
 Understanding credit score ranges will assist you in determining whether or not your credit needs to be improved.
 Knowing what influences your credit ratings may also help you figure out how to improve them over time.

 What Is a Credit Score?